tgbugs/blackfynn-python/docs/tutorials/knowledge_graph.rst

 Let’s start by creating a dataset that we can use for this tutorial.
-If you would like to find out more information about moving, uploading, downloading data or other data catalog operations, please see :ref:`Working with the Data Catalog`.
+If you would like to find out more information about moving, uploading, downloading data or other data catalog operations, please see :ref:`tutorials/data_catalog:Working with the Data Catalog`.

 Connect to Blackfynn
 ~~~~~~~~~~~~~~~~~~~~